assyrianic/LibModSys/README.md

 * Global Forwards Manager - controlled and managed via Config file.
 -- Let's you rapidly create and execute Global Forwards without needing to recompile plugins.

-* Private Forward Managers - Any plugin using libmodulemanager can request one or more private forward managers, each individually controlled by a config file.
+* Private Forward Managers - Any plugin using libmodsys can request one or more private forward managers, each individually controlled by a config file.
 -- Let's you rapidly create and execute Private Forwards without needing to recompile plugins.

-* Module/Plugin Managers - Any plugin using libmodulemanager, just like the Private Forward Managers, can request one or more Plugin Managers.
+* Module/Plugin Managers - Any plugin using libmodsys, just like the Private Forward Managers, can request one or more Plugin Managers.

 Each type of manager has different strengths to them.